vitalysukhov/coding-practise-example-structure/README.md

 ### Preparation

-1. Clone this repo;
+1. Fork this repo on Github;
 2. Add your user names for `codewars`, `hackerrank`, `leetcode` to `Progress tracking` section (update `README.md`)

 ### Problem solving

 1. Pick task from the list, read related articles;
-2. Solve task (tests on the service should pass);
+2. Solve task (**tests on the service should pass**);
-3. Add solution file to this repo (please, follow recommendation from `Directory and file structure` section)
+3. Add solution file to this repo (please, follow recommendation from `Directory and file structure` section);
-4. Update a row for the task - add solution file name;
+4. Add solution file name to the `Progress tracking` section (replace `TODO` for the specific task).
+This is the **main indicator of your progress**;
-5. Don't fill `approved`
+4. Don't fill `approved`, you need to ask someone to review your solutions and maybe even check on the services.

 ## Progress tracking